Cosmin96/AccountSystem/README.md

 To run the tests, **make sure the application is running first**, then, in a CLI do:

 ~~~~~~~~~~~~
-mvn verify
+mvn test
 ~~~~~~~~~~~~

 This will run both unit and integration tests.
-However, the application **needs to be running** as RestAssured will need to hit the endpoints
+However, the application **needs to be running** as RestAssured will need to hit the endpoints.
+Additionally, the tests can easily be run from a Java IDE.

 Endpoints